CloudMaege/PYPKG-GitUtils/README.md

 }
 ```

-<br>

-__Passing an Authentication Token:__
+<br><br>

-When instantiating the class, an option `auth_token` argument can be provided.
+> :spiral_notepad: &nbsp;[__Passing an Authentication Token:__](Note) <br> When instantiating the class, an option `auth_token` argument can be provided.
 The argument is a valid auth token issued from the platform provider.
 If provided, the auth_token will be passed to the request handler method, where the method will construct request headers including the authentication token for authenticated requests to private repositories.

+<br>

 ```python
 from cloudmage-gitutils import GitHubAPI